MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

 ^^^^^^^^^^^^^^^^^^^

-Images that contain spherical harmonic coefficients are stored as 4-dimensional images, with each voxel's coefficients stored along the 4 axis.
+Images that contain spherical harmonic coefficients are stored as 4-dimensional images, with each voxel's coefficients stored along the fourth axis.
 Only the even degree coefficients are stored (since odd :math:`l` coefficients are assumed to be zero).
 The first volume contains the single :math:`l=0` coefficient, the next 5 volumes contain the :math:`l=2` coefficients from :math:`m=-2` to :math:`m=2`, and so